Skip to main content

 After obtaining your API Token, add the following snippet to the scene:willConnectToSession:options: method in your SceneDelegate class.
 Replace API_TOKEN with your API token and UNIQUE_USER_ID with a unique identifier within your application.

 Note, UNIQUE_USER_ID must be set and cannot be left blank.
 Otherwise, initialization will fail.
+Do NOT use an anonymized user identifier.

 If initializing the TapResearch SDK isn't possible inside the scene:willConnectToSession:options: method, try and do it as early as possible to ensure that your placements are refreshed by the time you are ready to show content.